 - The points in green denote the points being refunded form the to-be-dropped registration

 - NOTE: Validation warnings/failure messages do not update when conditionally dropped sections are added to the bid; the bid will go through validation when you try to save it.
 An example: If you are trying to conditionally swap sections for the same course, there will be a Bid Fail alert that the course is 'previously taken'.
 If the confliction section is being conditionally dropped the bid will validate properly and save, and the warning won't appear in the bids list.

-To view bidding results, log into COURSES; under "Registrations" you will see the list of classes in which you are currently enrolled.
+1. Log into COURSES; under "Registrations" you will see the list of classes in which you are currently enrolled; or

 Dropping a Class

 To drop a class, scroll down to the "Registrations: a portion of the COURSES screen.
 Click on the red "x" to the right of the class you want to drop (see below).
 If you want to drop a class in a different semester, use the directional arrows to go to the appropriate screen.